hyperjumptech/grule-rule-engine/docs/Function_en.md

 }
 ```

-This function can then be called from within a rule with zero or more values supplied for the variadic argument
+This function can then be called from within a rule with zero or more values supplied for the variadic argument.

 ```go
 when